 WINDING UP A COMPANY: There are key aspects to consider if you liquidate your limited company.
 See how liquidation works, be it compulsory or voluntary, and the role of a director and a liquidator.

-CLOSING DOWN: The legal responsibilities of selling a business or closing it down are numerous.
-Check what duties you have if you sell your company, sole trader business, or a partnership.
+CLOSING DOWN: The legal responsibilities of selling a business or closing yours down are numerous.
+Check the duties you would have if you sell your company, sole trader business, or a partnership.

 Legalities of Closing a Business in the United Kingdom